rvanv/mfe/packages/container/README.md

 ## README

-Run deploy script, again and again and again
+Run deploy script, again and again and again and again